barkinbelen/aws-553550119/README.md

 # Terraform AWS Infrastructure Setup

-This repository contains Terraform code to deploy infrastructure on AWS, including a VPC, EC2 instances with Auto Scaling, an Application Load Balancer (ALB), and an S3 bucket for web content.
+This repository contains Terraform code to deploy infrastructure on AWS, including a VPC, Auto Scaling Group, an Application Load Balancer (ALB), CloudWatch Alarms, SNS Topic and an S3 bucket for web content.

 # Repository Structure

 The repository is structured with two main modules:

 - VPC Module: This module provisions the required VPC resources, such as subnets, internet gateways, and NAT gateways.
-- EC2 Module: This module handles the creation of EC2 instances, Auto Scaling Groups (ASG), Application Load Balancers (ALB), IAM roles, Security Groups, CloudWatch Logs, and Alarms.
+- EC2 Module: This module handles the creation of Auto Scaling Group (ASG), CloudWatch Logs and Alarms, Application Load Balancer (ALB), IAM roles, Security Groups and SNS Topic.

 # How to Use